“Art is a lie that makes us realize truth,” Pablo Picasso

 This painting and the sketch it originated from are available for download at dalegreenearts.bigcartel.com

-This video shows the creation of the coloring page of the church above.
+This video shows the creation of the drawing

 For more about Dale: